 These come with 7" long concrete anchors.
 You may want to get some shorter ones.
 5/8" is the size and masonry drill bit you will want.

-Watch the video at the top that summarizes how to install and all the pitfalls as well as the videos below:
+Watch the videos below that summarize how to install and all the pitfalls.